eslint/eslint/docs/src/extend/plugin-migration-flat-config.md

 ```

 You should update your documentation so your plugin users know how to reference the exported configs.

+## Backwards Compatibility

+If your plugin needs to work with both the old and new configuration systems, then you'll need to:

+1. **Export a CommonJS entrypoint.** The old configuration system cannot load plugins that are published only in ESM format.
+If your source code is in ESM, then you'll need to use a bundler that can generate a CommonJS version and use the [`exports`](https://nodejs.org/api/packages.html#package-entry-points) key in your `package.json` file to ensure the CommonJS version can be found by Node.js.
+1. **Keep the `environments` key.** If your plugin exports custom environments, you should keep those as they are and also export the equivalent flat configs as described above.
+The `environments` key is ignored when ESLint is running in flat config mode.
+1. **Export both eslintrc and flat configs.** The `configs` key is only validated when a config is used, so you can provide both formats of configs in the `configs` key.
+We recommend that you append older format configs with `-legacy` to make it clear that these configs will not be supported in the future.
+For example, if your primary config is called `recommended` and is in flat config format, then you can also have a config named `recommended-legacy` that is the eslintrc config format.

 ## Further Reading